brather1ng/RePoE/README.md

   which rewards.
 - `vendor_rewards.json`: Describes the gems available for sale from vendors after completing a quest, along with the classes that can buy the gem.
+- `cluster_jewels.json`: Describes how cluster jewels can be generated and how they influence the passive tree.

 ## Credits